 As the writer, it’s your job to eliminate run-ons and sentence fragments.
 Learning how to do this is part of the process.

 That said, the tips included in the checklist will help you identify mistakes many writers are unaware of.

 Editing Software for Writers

 - Grammarly – this is my proofreading and grammar checker application of choice.
-It costs USD29.95 per month.
+It includes a style guide and costs USD29.95 per month.